 The Token Economy - Engineering an AI's Working Memory

-The Illusionist’s First Trick: Context Persistence
+The First Trick: Context Persistence

-- Multi-User Scenarios: For a production system handling multiple simultaneous conversations, an in-memory array per user becomes a complex, resource-intensive headache.
+- Multi-User Scenarios: For a production system handling multiple simultaneous conversations, an in-memory array per user becomes a resource-intensive headache.

-Creating the Prompt: Our STCM Schema
+Crafting the Prompt: Our STCM Schema

 // memory/shortTermMemoryStore.js